JIMorlanes/fx-rough-slv-hedge-xva-diagnostics/README.md

 diagnostics.
 In the reported setup, the strongest review-worthy XVA signal appears at 1Y and remains portfolio- and netting-set dependent.

-This repository is a public evidence pack for technical interview discussion.
-It contains selected result summaries, figures, methodology notes, source-code excerpts, and a reduced reproducibility demo.

-The full research implementation, Monte Carlo pipeline, frozen hedge surfaces, seed packs, pathwise hedge P&L arrays, and validation logs are maintained separately and not released publicly.
-They can be discussed during a technical interview.

 ## Repository contents

 - `docs/` — front-office summary, XVA assumptions, surface-control notes and architecture